Recreational & Medical Marijuana Facilities

 The 12-month moratorium on accepting applications for marijuana facilities was set to expire; however, City Council enacted an additional 3-month moratorium effective until April 2, 2024 to allow for the community to be notified of the pending expiration and to seek public comment.

-Ballot Issue 2, to legalize recreational marijuana facilities, was supported statewide in Ohio and by a majority of voters within the City of Hudson.
-The state regulations do allow; however, individual communities to prohibit recreational marijuana facilities.
-If such facilities were prohibited in Hudson, residents would have the option to purchase marijuana in other communities where such facilities are available.
+Ballot Issue 2 to legalize recreational marijuana facilities was supported statewide in Ohio and by a majority of voters within the City of Hudson.
+The state regulations do allow individual communities to prohibit recreational marijuana facilities.
+Before reaching a decision, Council sought input from the community through multiple public meetings, formal public hearings, and an online survey to gauge residents’ perspectives on the issue.